 Business disputes are conflicts arising from a commercial agreement between businesses or between business and government.
 Some examples are:

 - a supplier providing faulty goods or services

 - a website design not meeting the requirements of the business

-- a small business unhappy about being excluded from participating in government procurement
+- a small business dissatisfied about being excluded from taking part in government procurement

 - a disagreement between smash repairers and insurance companies about the cost of repairs

 - repairs and maintenance, for example, a landlord not fixing a leaking roof

 - a landlord withholding the security deposit at the end of a lease.

 - Free preliminary help: The VSBC provides information to people in small business on their rights and responsibilities under relevant legislation to help them avoid or resolve disputes.
 Information is provided via the VSBC website and resources, telephone, email and face-to-face information sessions.
 These services are available at no cost.